hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/installing-custom-software.md

 ## Description

 UBELIX comes with a plethora of software pre-installed.
-You can find a list of already available software using the command `module avail` or see the list [here](pre-installed-software.md).
+You can find a list of already available software using the command `module avail`.
+The module environment is described [here](pre-installed-software.md).
 If needed, every user can install custom software within his space, which is described in the following using Easybuild or the manual approach..

 > Note: You cannot use the packet management utility yum for this, since this command requires root privileges to install software system wide.